 Some flexibility is important here, as it has to cut the air to create propulsion.
 But it needs to be made of sturdy material to go through the number of rotations it goes through with such a massive torque behind it.

-The torque a propeller takes on is directly proportional to the speed of the boat, and the overall price of the boat as well.
+The torque a propeller takes on is directly proportional to the boat’s speed and the overall price of the boat.
 However, on the other side, the torque is also directly proportional to how much time it will take to get damaged.

 To put it simply, there are two common types of damages that can happen to the propeller: